Joseph Renville: Mission and school at Lac qui Parle

 In 1835, Indian agent Lawrence Taliaferro suggested to Thomas Smith Williamson, M.D.
-(1800-1879) that he set up a mission at Lac qui Parle; Dr. Williamson agreed after learning that Renville would welcome the missionaries if they also taught his children in school.
+(1800–1879) that he set up a mission at Lac qui Parle; Dr. Williamson agreed after learning that Renville would welcome the missionaries if they also taught his children in school.

-Another missionary, Stephen Return Riggs (1812-1883) arrived at Lac qui Parle Mission in 1837.
-Two others, Gideon Hollister Pond (1810-1878) and his brother Samuel William Pond (1808-1891) were largely responsible for the creation of the Dakota alphabet.
+Another missionary, Stephen Return Riggs (1812–1883) arrived at Lac qui Parle Mission in 1837.
+Two others, Gideon Hollister Pond (1810–1878) and his brother Samuel William Pond (1808–1891) were largely responsible for the creation of the written Dakota alphabet.

 In the early years, Renville "allowed the missionaries to use the tepee headquarters of the soldiers' lodge as a church."
 Joseph and Mary Renville, who had been married in the Dakota tradition in 1806 and in the Catholic Church in 1829, were converted to Protestantism along with several children in 1836.
 Several of their female Dakota relatives joined a year later.

 Although the mission was less successful in converting Dakota men (because the missionaries required them to reject polygamy), there were a handful of men who attended church and school at Lac qui Parle Mission regularly over the years, including Taoyatetuda, Mary Renville's kinsman, who would later return to Kaposia to take over as Chief Little Crow.

 Bible translation into Dakota

 Joseph Renville and the missionaries translated books of The Bible into the Dakota language.
 Renville's French Bible, printed in Geneva, Switzerland, in 1588, was used for translating.

 Riggs wrote that the little group of translators "usually consisted of Mr. Renville, who sat in a chair in the middle of his own reception room, in which there was at one end an open fireplace with a large blazing fire, and Dr. Williamson, Mr. G. H. Pond, and myself, seated at a side-table with our writing materials before us.
 When all were ready, Dr. Williamson read a verse from the French Bible.
 This, Mr. Renville, usually with great readiness, repeated in the Dakota language.
 We wrote it down from his mouth.
 If the sentence was too long for us to remember, Mr. Renville repeated it...
 That winter, the Gospel of Mark was finished..."

-In 1836, Renville employed a clerk named Eugene Gauss (1811-1896), who, during his service as a private in the United States Army, had become "a pious Presbyterian and decided he wanted to be a missionary."
+In 1836, Renville employed a clerk named Eugene Gauss (1811–1896), who, during his service as a private in the United States Army, had become "a pious Presbyterian and decided he wanted to be a missionary."
 Gauss assisted with translation of the Bible from French into Dakota, and Dr. Williamson wrote, "Brother Gauss, Mr. R's present clerk being pious and feeling a deep interest in the spiritual welfare of the Dakotas and my own increasing knowledge of the French language make it more practicable to give religious instruction than heretofore."
 Eugene Gauss was a son of the renowned German mathematician and physicist, Carl Friedrich Gauss.